yangeorget/nucs/README.md

 git clone https://github.com/yangeorget/nucs.git
 pip install -r requirements.txt
 ```
 From there, we will launch some NUCS examples.

-> Note that the second run will always be much faster since the Python code will have been compiled by Numba.

 #### Run the NUCS test suite
 Let's run the NUCS test suite with Pytest: